stevekrouse/rose/README.md

 - object member computed

+- help option in the editor menu to tell you what each node is...?

+- validate what you can type into the input boxes when editing number, strings, literals, etc

 - string formatting
   - convert string input to multiline input on enter
   - ability to describe/detect string type
     - rgb and "#fefefe" colors should have the colour near them and color picker widgets
     - syntax highlight for code string

-- validate what you can type into the input boxes when editing number, strings, literals, etc

 - search for block